 Lumbar sympathetic blocks reduce chronic pain caused by

 Many of the conditions that can lead to back pain also lead to pressure on or damage to the sensitive nerves in your lumbar spine.
 Lumbar radiofrequency ablation can offer pain relief in conjunction with other treatments for underlying pain conditions.
 Most often, lumbar radiofrequency ablation treats lower back pain that has not responded to other more conservative treatments.

 While the radiofrequency ablation procedure can be performed at any level of the spine, lumbar radiofrequency ablation generally targets lower back pain that:

 - Is felt on one or both sides of the spine

 - Radiates outwards (but not below the knee)

 - Increases when you twist or lift objects

 Lumbar radiofrequency ablation benefits extend to a variety of chronic pain patients.
 Benefits include:

 People who have tried other treatments unsuccessfully may be good candidates for this treatment.
 Additionally, patients who have had pain relieved with a medial branch block (or other similar blocks) are good candidates for more permanent pain relief.
 Medial branch blocks help pinpoint the exact location of nerve damage or inflammation.
-With radiofrequency ablation, your doctor can then treat the source of your pain directly.
+With lumbar radiofrequency ablation Arizona pain specialists can then treat the source of your pain directly.